9 Eco Friendly Furniture Materials To Look For When Buying Sustainably

 It’s biodegradable and doesn’t release harmful off-gases like some synthetic alternatives.

-Furniture Uses: Commonly used in mattresses, mattress toppers, seat cushions, and sofa fillings.
+Uses: Commonly used in mattresses, mattress toppers, seat cushions, and sofa fillings.

 10. (An Extra one!)
 Natural Linen

 Linen, derived from the flax plant, has been used for thousands of years in items from clothing to home goods.
-In furniture, linen has become a popular choice as it’s durable, comfortable, and eco-friendly.
+In furniture, linen has become a popular choice as it’s durable, comfortable, and sustainable!

-Furniture uses: Used in upholstery, cushion covers, curtains, and table linens
+Uses: Used in upholstery, cushion covers, curtains, and table linens

 Certifications Required!